holidayextras/the-wall-templater-dustjs/README.md

 ## Contributing

-Code is linted checked against the style guide with [make-up](https://github.com/holidayextras/make-up), running npm test will run all tests required.
+Code is linted checked against the style guide with Standard, running npm test will run all tests required.

 ## License